Trump Declares War Against Investors

 One estimate found that paying just 1% in fees could cost a millennial more than $590,000 in sacrificed returns over 40 years of saving.

-Kudos to Fiduciary Plan Governance and Chuck Humphrey, a former attorney for the DOL and IRS, for posting this on their web site and to fiduciary standard proponent Kathleen McBride for publicizing this latest attack on investors.
+Kudos to Fiduciary Plan Governance and Chuck Humphrey, a former attorney for the DOL and IRS, for posting this on their website and to fiduciary standard proponent Kathleen McBride for publicizing this latest attack on investors.

 Here are the questions that should be posted in every office and passed out in every workplace 401(k) meeting.

-1. Will you acknowledge in writing that you are a fiduciary when you make investment recommendations to me? (i.e., Do you agree that you are legally required to make investment recommendations that are only in my best interest, and if not, why not?)
+1. Will you acknowledge in writing that you are a fiduciary when you make investment recommendations to me? (i.e., Do you agree that you are legally required to make investment recommendations only in my best interest, and if not, why not?)

 6. Do you make more money if I buy some investments instead of others?
 Explain why.

 7. Are there any limitations on the investment products you recommend?
 If so, what are they?
-For example, do you sell only your firm’s products (“proprietary products”) or do you sell products from other companies?
+For example, do you sell only your firm’s products (“proprietary products”), or do you sell products from other companies?

 8. Under what circumstances will you monitor my investments and make recommendations about changing my investments?